-- Different NLC systems are appropriate for different uses based on their capabilities.
-Each QPL-listed NLC

-- 44 system will qualify for one or more Primary Use Designations (PUDs), based on its capabilities, as listed
+Different NLC systems are appropriate for different uses based on their capabilities.
+Each QPL-listed NLC system will qualify for one or more Primary Use Designations (PUDs), based on its capabilities, as listed below.

-- 45 below.
-For example, a Portfolio/Enterprise systemo would provide a centralized dashboard for energy

-- 46 monitoring and scene control across multiple sites (such as all the buildings of a college campus).
-The

-- 47 Room or Zone PUD is defined in the Energy Monitoring section below.
-The Structured Parking PUD can

-- 48 apply to either indoor or outdoor systems that meet the indoor or outdoor requirements with

-- 49 weatherproof equipment.
+- Room or Zone: This phrase indicates a "room-based system", defined by the DLC as a system that is designed to control lighting in a single room or zone, and where the control, configuration, and management of the system is contained within the room or space illuminated by the system.
+In order to interact with the system, (for instance, to change any settings or to download any data), a user must be physically present in, or in close proximity to, the room or space illuminated by the system. - A Whole Building system provides a centralized dashboard for energy monitoring and scene control across multiple rooms or zones within a single building. - A Portfolio/Enterprise system provides a centralized dashboard for energy monitoring and scene control across multiple sites (such as multiple buildings across a college campus or multiple stores of a retail franchise). - The Structured Parking PUD can apply to either indoor or outdoor systems that meet the indoor or outdoor requirements with weatherproof equipment.

-- The DLC NLC QPL reports on three Primary Uses for indoor systems:
+The DLC NLC QPL reports on these Primary Uses for indoor systems:

 - Room or Zone

+- Whole Building

 - Portfolio/Enterprise

 - Structured Parking

-- The DLC NLC QPL reports on five Primary Uses for outdoor systems:
+The DLC NLC QPL reports on these Primary Uses for outdoor systems:

-- Structured Parking
+Structured Parking

-- Area/Building Exterior/Parking
+- Area/Building Outdoor/Parking

 - Streetlight (Residential Streets)

 - Roadway (Highways)

-- 59 Smart City

-Definition of Required versus Reported Capabilities
+Definition of Required Versus Reported Capabilities

-- 61 The Technical Requirements are built on required and reported system capabilities. - 62 Required Capabilities: Required capabilities must be available in all systems to be listed on the QPL. - 63 Systems that do not offer these capabilities are not eligible to be listed.
-A successful application will

-- provide information on the availability of these capabilities and characteristics.
-Key information provided by the manufacturer will be published on the QPL. - Note: While the DLC requires systems to offer a particular capability, the DLC does not specify whether a capability must be installed on a project.
+- 71 The Technical Requirements are built on required and reported system capabilities. - 72 Required Capabilities: Required capabilities must be available in all systems to be listed on the QPL. - 73 Systems that do not offer these capabilities are not eligible to be listed.
+A successful application will - provide information on the availability of these capabilities and characteristics.
+Key information - provided by the manufacturer will be published on the QPL. - Note: While the DLC requires systems to offer a particular capability, the DLC does not specify whether a - capability must be installed on a project.
 For example, while the DLC requires systems to have daylight - harvesting/photocell capability, the DLC does not specify which rooms or luminaires on a project must - be installed with daylight harvesting/photocell capability.
-Project-specific requirements for rebates and - 70 incentives are determined by individual efficiency programs. - Reported Capabilities: The DLC reports on the presence or absence of, type, and/or characteristics of - each reported capability for qualified systems.
-While systems are not required to include these - capabilities, a successful application will provide information on the presence or absence of these - capabilities and their characteristics.
-Key information provided by the manufacturer will be published on - 75 the QPL.
+Project-specific requirements for rebates and - 80 incentives are determined by individual efficiency programs. - 81 Reported Capabilities: The DLC reports on the presence or absence of, type, and/or characteristics of - 82 each reported capability for qualified systems.
+While systems are not required to include these - capabilities, a successful application will provide information on the presence or absence of these - 84 capabilities and their characteristics.
+Key information provided by the manufacturer will be published on - 85 the QPL.